 While hopping on the gondola may be enticing for beginners, the Glacier Express Chair (accessible from the base area) is your best bet for terrain to suit your needs.
 The back bowls are a favourite for advanced skiers, accessed from Summit Platter and Top of the World Express Chair.

 Mt.
 Norquay is known as the birthplace of resort skiing in Banff National Park, as it was the first of three to open in 1926.
 Popular with everyone from training ski racers to local families, Mt.
-Norquay is often the first taste of a lifelong love for skiing in the Rockies.
+Norquay is often the first taste of a lifelong love for skiing in the Canadian Rockies.
 Over 90 years later, the ski experience here holds true to the essence of their rich ski heritage.
 Live it for yourself with a visit to the Cliffhouse Bistro via the North American chair, a popular on-mountain social hub since it first opened in the 1950s.
 From there, take in those timeless views of Banff from above by skiing down the advanced Lone Pine run, or try your hand at several other advanced runs accessible from this chair.
 Aspiring skiers will love a wide selection of beginner runs from Mystic and Cascade chairs.
 For something a little different, why not experience the mountain by night?
 Mt.
 Norquay is the only resort to offer weekly night skiing experiences in peak season.

 The town of Banff is only a 90-minute drive from the Calgary International Airport, with Lake Louise being an additional 40-minutes’ drive.
 There are plenty of transportation options to suit your travel style - from airport shuttle to regional transit, to car rental.